the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 This is a more high-tech contribution but over a shorter time period.

 Lastly rather than joining the federation, you could deploy your own BinderHub for your organisation.
-A BinderHub for an organisation is incredibly valuable for opening the pathway to greater computational resources, access for private data, and other features not provided by the mybinder.org service.
+A BinderHub for an organisation is incredibly valuable for opening the pathway to reproducible research using greater computational resources, access to private data, and other features not offered by the public and free mybinder.org service.
 This is still a beneficial pathway for the Binder community because the more BinderHubs that exist in the world, the more we can learn together around solving implementation issues and the more we decentralise the knowledge required to deploy and run a BinderHub.

 There are [documentation](https://binderhub.readthedocs.io) and [tutorials](https://bit.ly/zero-to-binderhub-workshop) on how to deploy BinderHub and the team are happy to [answer any questions](https://gitter.im/jupyterhub/binder).